gaehlerm/SoftwareEngineering/README.md

 }
 ```

-A well known example where the interface is segregated is the standard library in C++.
+A well-known example of interface segregation is the standard library in C++.
 All the functionality is defined inside the `std::` namespace (`std::` a namespace, not a class!), but the whole library is split up into many different files.
-Importing the whole standard library only because you need some part of it would increase the compilation times too much.
+Importing the entire standard library solely for the sake of using a small portion of it would significantly increase compilation times tremendously.

-Another common example is defining an enum inside a class, while other parts of the code might need access to this enum as well.
-This other part of the code has to import the complete class containing the enum, even though it doesn’t care about anything else than this simple enum.
-This other code imports much more code than it would have to.
-And the solution is pretty simple.
-One can just extract the enum from the class and have it stand alone.
+Another common example is defining an enum inside a class, while other parts of the code might also need access to this enum.
+This section of the code needs to import the entire class that contains the enum, even though it only requires this simple enum and nothing else.
+This code imports more modules than necessary.
+The solution is quite simple.
+One can simply extract the enum from the class and make it standalone.
 Then it fulfills the ISP.

 ```py
 # inside ImportantStuff.py